 If your child has moved from Year 2 to Year 3 this year, we very much hope they will continue having a school meal even though they have to be paid for, as they are healthy and nutritious and represent excellent value.
 If you have any questions about school meals or the booking system, please contact the ISS Catering helpline on 0844 583 5754.

 If your child has a specific dietary need for a medical reason we would be delighted to provide them with a bespoke special diet menu.
-Please let ISS Catering know of any dietary needs by using the phone number above.
+Please let ISS Catering know of any dietary needs by completing the forms below:

 All meals, including free ones, need to be ordered online in advance by midnight the day before.

 Pack Lunches – What you need to know

 Eating well is important.
 Children need to eat well as it will give them energy and nutrients to grow and develop, be healthy and active.
 A healthy, enjoyable lunch gives children the energy they need to learn and play at school.

 Use the information in this leaflet to help make your child a healthier packed lunch.

 The school understands that healthy snacks can be an important part of the diet of young people.